patagonaa/music-sync-converter/README.md

 - automatically embed album art from the directory into the file
 - handle unsupported characters in path and tags
     - replace unsupported characters with a replacement list
     - replace unsupported characters using Unicode compatibility normalization
 - handle m3u playlists by adjusting the file path or resolving the playlist to a directory with the playlist's songs
 - order the FAT32 file table (for embedded devices that don't sort directories before playing)
 - normalize directory/filename capitalization (for embedded devices that sort by ASCII code instead of (case-insensitive) letter)
+- handle limited directory depth (when set to 4: "One/Two/Three/Four/Five/Test.mp3" -> "One/Two/Three/Four_Five/Test.mp3")

 ## Installation
 ### Dependencies: